Appeals – Claims

 - Provide the parties with meaningful and timely reasons.

-- Where the worker or employer provides new information that was not available when the decision being appealed was made, this information must first be considered by the WCB staff member responsible for that decision (e.g., Case Manager, Appeals Officer), before progressing to the next level of appeal (e.g., the Appeals Department, Board Appeal Tribunal).
+- Where the worker or employer provides new information that was not available when the decision being appealed was made, this information must first be considered by the WCB staff member responsible for that decision (e.g., Operations staff, Appeals Officer), before progressing to the next level of appeal (e.g., the Appeals Department, Board Appeal Tribunal).

 - Following each level of appeal, the decision will be communicated in writing to all interested parties.
 The written decision will comply with POL 05/2017, Privacy of Information, and will outline: